TIE KNOTS THE FUN AND EASY WAY

 Better to know a knot and not need it, than need a knot and not know it.

-Grog's Index of Search and Rescue Knots
+Grog's Search and Rescue Knots

 Rescue Index Rescue Usage